theAlgorithmist/TS-Finite-State-Machine/README.md

 The set of inputs to a FSM is called an _alphabet_.

 The _FiniteStateMachine_ class in this distribution has two possibly differentiating features from other implementations (particularly in Java, JS, and TS).
 One is that listening for specific state transitions is not performed by callback functions applied to those states.
 Instead, the machine is reactive.
-One or more (RxJs) _Observers_ may subcribe to the machine and receive updates on all transitions that includes _from_ and _to_ states as well as relevant data.
+One or more (RxJs) _Observers_ may subscribe to the machine and receive updates on all transitions that includes _from_ and _to_ states as well as relevant data.

 ### Public API